sandropibia/Leaflet.SelectAreaFeature/README.md

 ## Usage

-Include Leaflet.SelectFeature in your JavaScript project using `npm install leaflet-selectareafeature`.
+Include Leaflet.SelectAreaFeature in your JavaScript project using `npm install leaflet-selectareafeature`.

-You can then include Leaflet.SelectFeature in your web application by adding the following HTML tags (paths below are relative to your project's root):
+You can then include Leaflet.SelectAreaFeature in your web application by adding the following HTML tags (paths below are relative to your project's root):

 ```
 <script src="./lib/js/Leaflet.SelectAreaFeature.js"></script>